-What is intermittent fasting (or IF)?
+What is intermittent fasting?

-There is definitely compelling research about the benefits that IF can have on digestion and metabolism, but the human studies are short-term and have small population sizes.
-Studies like this are not enough to prove statistical significance or provide me enough information to recommend these strategies wholeheartedly.
+There is definitely seemingly compelling research about the benefits that fasting can have on digestion and metabolism, but human studies are short-term and have small population sizes.
+This is a huge study limitation.
+Studies like this are not enough to prove statistical significance or provide enough information to recommend these strategies wholeheartedly.

 Alternate day fasting studies have laughably short study times (like two days) and do show some improvement in metabolic markers, but who cares?
 Two days?!
 Plus, they also show extreme hunger and low mood - no thank you.

 Population studies do show that consuming the majority of one's calories early in the day and having a longer rest-and-digest period overnight is associated with reduced risk of several chronic diseases and improved weight regulation.
-One major reason IF may be beneficial is because of the influence our circadian rhythm can have on hormones and metabolism.
+One major reason fasting may be beneficial is because of the influence our circadian rhythm can have on hormones and metabolism.
 And that makes sense - having a big meal or midnight snack right before bed and then only sleeping 6 hours will not give your body adequate time to rest, digest, and detoxify.
-I talk to a lot of overly busy people who's eating and sleep patterns sound similar to this.
+I talk to a lot of overly busy people whose eating and sleep patterns sound similar to this.

-Very interesting is the evidence that IF is generally harmful for women, which is scarcely mentioned in the blogs or reviews on the subject.
+Very interesting is the evidence that intermittent fasting is generally harmful for women, which is scarcely mentioned in the blogs or reviews on the subject.
 Stefanie Ruper, a women's health researcher and advocate, did a great review of the literature and wrote about it here - highly recommend checking that out.
 Pregnant and breastfeeding mothers should not do intermittent fasting at all.
 And just generally long periods of time without eating is harder on women's bodies than mens.

-I've talked to clients who have tried IF and it has wreaked havoc on their life.
+I've talked to clients who have tried intermittent fasting and it has wreaked havoc on their life.
 They try like hell not to eat (or to eat very little) all day, only to be famished and stressed and uncomfortable by the time dinner comes.
 So every night, they eat a portion much larger than they would normally eat - and in an out-of-control fashion, becoming more out of tune with their fullness meter, and without taking time to enjoy the meal.